psylink-me/psylink-web/content/faq.md

 from pointing out typos or design flaws to contributing code or assembling psylink prototypes.
 Whatever you find interesting and worth your time :)

-Two good starting points are:
+Good starting points are:

 - [The list of open issues](https://codeberg.org/psylink/psylink/issues)
-- Contact the author (see above) and just chat about the project
+- Join the [Matrix Chatroom](https://matrix.to/#/#psylink:matrix.org) and chat with the community about the project
+- Read and expand the [PsyLink Wiki](https://codeberg.org/psylink/psylink/wiki)

 And finally, just telling your friends about it already helps a lot :)